QubesOS/qubes-doc/common-tasks/usb.md

 devices can be passed to individual qubes.

-For this reason, you may wish to avoid using a USB qube if you do not have a USB controller free of input devices and programmable devices.
-For example, if you use a USB mouse for the whole system, then delegating the sole USB controller to a qube would cause your mouse to be usable only in that qube.
-However, most laptops use PS-2 for keyboards and touchpad devices, which avoids this problem.
+For this reason, you may wish to avoid using a USB qube if you do not have a USB controller free of input devices and programmable devices, although Qubes R3.1 introduced support for USB mice and keyboards (see below).

 A USB qube acts as a secure handler for potentially malicious USB devices, preventing them from coming into contact with dom0 (which could otherwise be